-Once You’ve Faced the Negatives…
+Once You’ve Faced The Negatives…

 If the negatives haven’t scared you off, it’s time to look at making things a reality.
-As with any other job hunt, you’re usually better off if you start searching while you’re still employed.
+As with any other job hunt, you’re better off if you start searching while you’re still employed.
 You’re less desperate for work this way, less likely to fall for scams because you need the money so badly, and many people believe you look better to potential employers if you’re currently working when you apply.

 There are a number of things you need to do when you want to get started working at home.
 Planning your job hunt out is a huge help.